rstecca/HMath/README.md

 # H Math

-A python library with all you need to do all imaginable computations, starting from Terrence Howard' axiom \*.
+A python library with all you need to do all imaginable computations, starting from Terrence Howard's axiom \*.

 \*: 1\*1=2

-All hmath is built upon multiplication.
+All math is now built upon multiplication.
 If you have to add, just multiply.
 If you have to calculate the square root, just multiply.

 ## Why is only 1*1 defined?